Finalet/Elegant-Emoji-Picker/README.md

 viewController.present(picker, animated: true)
 ```

-- `showSearch: Bool` hide or show a search field
+- `showSearch` hide or show a search field
-- `showRandom: Bool` hide or show the "Random" button
+- `showRandom` hide or show the "Random" button
-- `showReset: Bool` hide or show the "Reset" button
+- `showReset` hide or show the "Reset" button
-- `showClose: Bool` hide or show the "Close" button
+- `showClose` hide or show the "Close" button
-- `showToolbar: Bool` hide or show the built-in toolbar
+- `showToolbar` hide or show the built-in toolbar
-- `supportsSkinTones: Bool` allow or disallow selecting emojis skin tone with longpress
+- `supportsSkinTones` allow or disallow selecting emojis skin tone with longpress
-- `supportsPreview: Bool` allow or disallow previewing emojis with longpress
+- `supportsPreview` allow or disallow previewing emojis with longpress
-- `categories: [EmojiCategory]` which default emoji categories to offer users
+- `categories` which default emoji categories to offer users
-- `defaultSkinTone: EmojiSkinTone?` which skin tone to use as default.
+- `defaultSkinTone` optional skin tone to use as default.
 Default value is `nil`, meaning standard yellow emojis will be used.

 ### Offering a custom set of emojis